MichaelSchneeberger/rxbp/README.md

 As the back-pressure takes care of buffering, the implementation becomes rather easy.
 First, we turn the observable to a BackpressureObservable via the `to_backpressure` and `repeat_first` operator.
-Then we zip the time observable with the first and second tim esychronization observable respectively.
+Then, we zip the time observable with the first and second time sychronization observable respectively.

 ```python